Big-Life-Lab/cchsflow/cran-comments.md

 imperative to default `print_note` to `TRUE` so they do not miss these notes.

 The previous CRAN reviewer suggested creating an object for the notes.
-We have considered this approach but our users have indicated that this obejct would be infrequently used.
+We have considered this approach but our users have indicated that this object would be infrequently used.
 Therefore, we have not created an object at this time.

 ## Test environments